This list was originally written December, 2012. With the final Hobbit movie being released (December 2014), we are promoting it one more time.

 Once again, with the upcoming movie The Hobbit just around the corner, I thought I’d continue my celebrating.
 In case you have forgotten or didn’t know in the first place, I wrote a list last week that pulled together some rather fantastic portrayals of Smaug in anticipation for his second film appearance.
 This week, I’m going to introduce to you ten hobbits who have had a significant impact in the Shire, some good and some bad.
-Please note, your standard hobbits do NOT appear in this list, nor should they.
+Please note, your standard hobbits do NOT appear in this list.
 While hobbits Bilbo, Frodo, Sam, Merry, and Pippen are all important and significant, if you want to learn more about them, there are four books which should educate you just fine.

 This list is for the beginner hobbit-aficionados.
 Before we dive into the list, here is a quick geography lesson for those not familiar with the Shire beyond knowing it’s where the hobbits live.
 The Shire is divided up into counties called farthings, and as such there are four farthings: East-, West-, North-, and Southfarthing.
 These regions belonged to the Shire pre-War of the Ring, while the lands Buckland and Westmarch had been considered unofficial hobbit territory until King Elessar (Aragorn) granted it to the Shire.
 While hobbits are officially under the reign of whomever is ruler of Arnor (Or Arthedain, I’ll be using them interchangeably), they are more or less a self-governing region with two “ruling” officials.
 First there is the Thain (an inherited title from the Oldbuck clan and now the Took clan) and second is the Mayor of Michel Delving, being the capitol of the Shire.